 Eid ul-Fitr is here, and so are the celebrations!
 After a long wait, Muslims all over the world will rejoice on this occasion, coming together with friends and family for a joyous time.
 Read on to know more about this festival and its importance below:

-Eid ul-Fitr, which marks the end of the fasting month of Ramadan will be celebrated world over on the 5th of June this year.
-This is more than just a celebration for the Muslims, it is has a lot to do with the communal and moral aspects of the fast, which expresses many of the basic values of Islam i.e., empathy for the poor, charity, worship, steadfastness, patience etc. After a month of fasting during Ramazan, Muslims eagerly await Eid celebrations which are known for being a food extravaganza.
+Eid ul-Fitr marks the end of the fasting month of Ramadan.
+It will be celebrated the world over on the 2nd of May this year.
+This is more than just a celebration for the Muslims as it has a lot to do with the communal and moral aspects of the fast, which expresses the basic values of Islam.
+These values are empathy for the poor, charity, worship, steadfastness, patience, etc. After a month of fasting during Ramazan, Muslims eagerly await Eid celebrations which are known for being a food extravaganza.

 Let us get to know about this day in a little more detail below:

 Eid is an Arabic word that means celebration, while Fitr means to break the fast.
 Thus, the holy festival symbolizes breaking the fast and everything that's evil within us.
 Eid ul-Fitr is celebrated at the end of the holy month of fasting known as Ramadan.
 The day of Eid is not fixed and is decided only after the sighting of the new moon on the last day of Ramadan.
 After a long month of fasting, Muslims across the world rejoice on this pious occasion.

 Eid stands for harmony, peace, and brotherhood.
 Eid-ul-Fitr is celebrated for over three days.
 Early in the morning on the first day of Eid, the call to prayer echoes from mosques across the cities, and Muslims gather to pray in vast numbers.
 To accommodate the worshiping masses, prayer rugs are laid down outside of mosques and into the streets.